Cadry's Kitchen

 Salad topper recipes

 I find I eat a lot more salad if there’s something hot & crunchy on top.
-If you’re the same way, you need to check out these salad toppers made in the air fryer.
+If you’re the same way, you need to check out these delicious salad toppers made in the air fryer.

 Croutons

-Bread gets a new lease on life with these vegan croutons.
-They’re flavored with fresh squeezes of lemon & spices.
-They can be made in the air fryer or oven.
+Bread gets a new lease on life with these air fryer croutons.
+They’re flavored with lemon juice & spices.

 Tortilla strips

 Crunchy air fryer tortilla strips are a tasty addition to a southwest salad.
 Or eat them on their own as a snack!
-Ready in less than 10 minutes.

 Homemade pita chips

-Homemade pita chips are so easy to make in the air fryer or oven.
 In just minutes, you can have crispy chips – perfect for dunking into my easy hummus recipe.
-They also go well in a Fattoush-style salad.

 Fried chickpeas